Token Spammers, Rug Pulls, and SniperBots: An Analysis of the Ecosystem of Tokens in Ethereum and in the Binance Smart Chain (BNB): The Anatomy of a Rug Pull

 \subsection{Results}

 After processing our data, we discover that an incredibly high number of liquidity pools are actually rug pulls.
-In BSC, 266,340 out of 414,936 (65.6\%) of the considered liquidity pools have an exit scam pattern, while 21,594 out of 26,817 (81.1\%) in Ethereum.
-This result shows that scammers use most of the 1-day tokens as disposable to carry out rug pulls.
+In BSC, 272,349 out of 332,265 (81.2\%) of the considered liquidity pools have a rug pull pattern, while 21,742 out of 25,180 (86.3\%) in Ethereum.
+This result shows that attackers use most of the 1-day tokens as disposable to carry out rug pulls.

 These operations are arranged by 116,516 different addresses in BSC and 16,539 different addresses in Ethereum.
 As we can expect from the previous analyses, most of the token spammers that operate in BSC are linked to this kind of activity.
-Indeed, in BSC, 3,179 out of 4,231 (75\%) token spammers performed at least one rug pull.
-Instead, in Ethereum, there are only 101 token spammers (7.6\%) that have been involved in this activity.
-We find 114 addresses that perform more than 100 exit scams in BSC, accounting for 19.1\% of the operations, with the most active performing 16,102 operations.
-Instead, in Ethereum, we find only two addresses performing more than 100 operations.
-Interestingly, combining the information in the BSC and Ethereum datasets, we find that two token spammers operated on both blockchains with the same address.
-They perform 78 exit scams in Ethereum and 194 in BSC.
+Indeed, in BSC, 2,112 out of 4,231 (50\%) token spammers performed at least one rug pull.
+Instead, in Ethereum, there are only 45 token spammers (0.3\%) that have been involved in this activity.
+We find 115 addresses that perform more than 100 rug pulls in BSC, accounting for 19.1\% of the operations, with the most active performing 16,102 operations.
+Instead, in Ethereum, we find only one address performing more than 100.
+Interestingly, combining the information in the BSC and Ethereum dataset, we find a token spammer that operated on both blockchains with the same address~\footnote{0x87605612492c74bA0037fFaef676c0f3f6958918}.
+He performs five rug pulls on Ethereum and three on BSC.

-Looking at the liquidity pools, we find that BNB (97.8\% of the cases) is the token paired the most with the scam token.
-It is followed by USDT (0.67\%) and BUSD (0.15\%), two stable coins pegged to the USD.
-Instead, ETH is paired with all the scam tokens in all the liquidity pools with an exit scam in Ethereum.
-As the next step, we want to estimate the number of potential users that fall prey to such activities.
+Looking at the liquidity pools, we find that BNB (97.8\% of the cases) is the token paired the most with the 1-day token.
+It is followed by USDT (0.67\%) and BUSD (0.15\%), two stablecoins pegged to the USD.
+Instead, Wrapped Ether is paired with all the 1-day tokens in almost all the liquidity pools with a rug pull in Ethereum.
+As the next step, we want to estimate the number of users that fall prey to such activities.
 To do so, we exclude the addresses that swap into liquidity pools they have created themselves from this analysis.
-We collect 256,967 different addresses in BSC and 59,043 in Ethereum that interact with at least one liquidity pool with an exit scam pattern.
-These addresses performed 2,903,021 swaps on the considered liquidity pools in BSC and 317,305 in Ethereum.
+We collect 251,250 different addresses in BSC and 57,552 in Ethereum that interact with at least one liquidity pool with a rug pull pattern.
+These addresses performed 2,903,022 swaps on the considered liquidity pools in BSC and 317,257 in Ethereum.